Larry-Cui/notebook/docs/immigration/epe/EPE Practice A.md

 <i class="fa-solid fa-6 number"></i><i class="fa-solid fa-1 number"></i>

-Emnet is an accountant from Ethiopia who is seeking permanent residence in Canada under the **Ontario Immigrant Nominee Program's Human Capital Priorities Stream**.
-Berhanu, an RCIC in Addis Ababa, assists her in creating an online Express Entry profile, and informs her that she is eligible to be moved into the pool of candidates.
+**Emnet** is an accountant from Ethiopia who is seeking permanent residence in Canada under the **Ontario Immigrant Nominee Program's Human Capital Priorities Stream**. **Berhanu**, an RCIC in Addis Ababa, assists her in creating an online Express Entry profile, and informs her that she is eligible to be moved into the pool of candidates.
 In order to be selected from the pool of candidates by the OINP, Emnet must be assessed a CRS score of at least:

 - [ ] 600 points.
 - [ ] 400 points.